 - all excess mud deposited on the highway needs to be removed as soon as possible

-- mud and surface water run-off should be prevented where possible (a sizeable gap between the highway and vegetation should help)
+- mud and surface water run-off should be prevented where possible (a hard standing area between the highway and vegetation should help)

 Report a hazard on the road

 Find out about maintaining hedges, hedgerows and trees that border the public highway.

 Herding of animals on the public highway should be undertaken safely and any resulting mud or dung should be removed as soon as possible.